 Bear Street Tavern

 Winter activities often mean you’re burning plenty of calories so if you’re looking for a laid-back atmosphere and some tasty grub head to this tavern to replenish.
+You can find other great restaurants in Banff here.

 The Grizzly Paw Brewing Pub